GitLiveApp/GitLive/_sections/videocalling-android-studio.md

 ### Instructions
 #### Step 1

- Next to a collaborators name, you will find a phone icon allowing you to place a call.
+ Next to a teammates name, you will find a phone icon allowing you to place a call.

 ![Call Teammate](/uploads/android-studio-call-teammate.jpeg "Call Teammate"){:class="screenshot"}

-You can also call any collaborator through the “Search Everywhere” list.
+You can also call any teammate through the “Search Everywhere” list.
 You can access your contact list from the actions tab of the “Search Everywhere” list.

 ![Call Teammate Command Pallete](/uploads/android-studio-call-teammate-command-pallete.jpeg "Call Teammate Command Pallete"){:class="screenshot"}